KittyMac/Hitch/README.md

 ## Format Strings

-Hitch has its own high performance string formatted strings.
+Hitch has its own high performance formatted strings.
 It works like this:

 **Example:**